Cardinal-Cryptography/traffic-maker/README.md

 In order to implement a new scenario, follow these steps:

   1. If its scope fits into any existing subdirectories (crates) in [`scenarios`](scenarios), add a new module there (and register it in a corresponding `lib.rs`)
 Otherwise, you will need to create a new crate.
 It will need to be registered in the default workspace ([`Cargo.toml`](Cargo.toml)).
 Also, you will have to add it as a dependency to [`bin/Cargo.toml`](bin/Cargo.toml)
-2. Implement your scenario by filling trait `Scenario` from [`common`](common) crate.
+  2. Write your scenario by implementing `Scenario` from the [`common`](common) crate.
-Instantiating object of your class should be done in an analogous way to other scenarios (through a mirror data structure, see e.g. [`scenarios/transfer/src/simple_transfer.rs`](scenarios/transfer/src/simple_transfer.rs)).
+Instantiating an object of your class should be done in an analogous way to other scenarios (through a mirror data structure, see e.g. [`scenarios/transfer/src/simple_transfer.rs`](scenarios/transfer/src/simple_transfer.rs)).
   3. Enable creating your scenario from a configuration file.
 For this, extend `enum ScenarioConfig` in [`bin/src/config.rs`](bin/src/config.rs) and a corresponding method there (`construct_scenario`).
 You should just follow the existing code and prepare very similar handling.
-4. If you need some accounts to have initial balance, see [Account endowments](#Account endowments) section.
+  4. If you need some accounts to have an initial balance, see the [Account endowments](#Account endowments) section.

 ### Deploying to Testnet

 After your PR is merged into main, a new docker image (containing only backend part) will be built and pushed to a private registry (AWS ECR).
-To launch it on a server (we have a dedicated EC2 instance for that), you will need to ssh there and run new image manually.
+To launch it on a server (we have a dedicated EC2 instance for that), you will need to ssh there and run the new image manually.
 For details contact @pmikolajczyk41 or @skrolikowski-10c.